 Elena Andreeva, the chief sanitary doctor of Moscow, told Russian journalists that the situation in the capital is estimated as epidemiological.
 According to Rospotrebnadzor, 61% of people with influenza are children.
 In St. Petersburg, as reported by the media, the 22 person has already died from pneumonia.
 Rospotrebnadzor also reported that last week 18-24 in January exceeded the epidemiological thresholds in 47 regions of the Russian Federation, and among large cities - in Vladimir, Kursk, Kaliningrad, Kazan, Cheboksary, Samara, Syktyvkar, Yekaterinburg.

 The most severe epidemiological situation with the incidence of influenza has developed in the south of Russia.
 Mass incidence of influenza is noted in the Rostov and Volgograd regions, the Krasnodar Territory, Adygea, other territories, regions and republics of the region.
 In Adygea, according to press reports, 11 people died, on the Don - 8 people.
 Lyudmila Tsybalova, Deputy Director of the Flu Research Institute of the Ministry of Health and Social Development of the Russian Federation, explains the increased incidence of southerners by the fact that earlier the flu was not so common in the regions of Southern Russia and the North Caucasus, therefore the majority of people in the region are not immune to the disease.
 Recently it became known that the Ministry of Health of the Rostov Region acknowledged the fact that the epidemiological threshold for the incidence of influenza and ARVI in the region was exceeded.
 According to the regional Ministry of Health, in Rostov-on-Don, there were about 8 000 cases of influenza and ARVI.
 This figure is 73% higher than the incidence of a week ago.
 In addition, it is known only about those cases of the disease, when patients seek help from doctors.
 But many people prefer to carry the disease "on their feet."
 And this is especially dangerous - by endangering their own health, they infect other people by contacting them at work, school, in public transport, in crowded places.
 Eight deaths are also known.
 So, in one of the city hospitals died a three-year-old girl.
 Young men also died - 31 and 35 years.
 The disease does not spare health workers.
 So, January 26 became aware of the death of pneumonia by the head of the maternity ward of the Central City Hospital of Kamensk-Shakhtinsky Rostov region.
 Nina Fedorovna Shumilina died on January 25 near 22.00.
 An unprecedented incident occurred in one of the Rostov hospitals - a young 34-year-old man died of pneumonia right in the hospital lobby, not waiting for his turn to see a doctor.
 However, doctors say that the flu itself can not be fatal, but its complications, which include pneumonia, may well be fatal.
 But, according to the Minister of Health of the Rostov Region, Tatyana Bykovskaya, all deaths are associated with very late treatment for qualified medical care.
 As the head of the medical department noted, already on the second day, the doctors see changes in the lungs, on the third day pneumonia begins, and after five to six days the disease can become irreversible.
 Deputy Head of the Administration of Rostov-on-Don on Social Issues, Viktor Berezhnoy, stressed that the city’s epidemiological threshold was indeed exceeded, but it’s not worth talking about a critical situation.
 Most of the city’s institutions operate normally.
 It is known that 6 schools and 13 kindergartens were closed in the Rostov region in connection with cases of mass incidence of influenza and ARVI, 42 classes in 11 schools and 27 groups in 20 kindergartens were partially closed.
 All educational institutions are closed for quarantine, where the epidemiological threshold of morbidity has been exceeded.
 However, the overwhelming majority of schools and kindergartens of the region function normally.
 Deputy Head of the Administration of Rostov-on-Don on Social Issues, Viktor Berezhnoy, at a meeting with the Head of Administration Sergey Gorban, said that so far the city has not exceeded the epidemiological threshold for influenza in the city.
-Of course, if the epidemiological threshold is exceeded, the educational institution will immediately be quarantined, the official said.

 However, the fact that the incidence of influenza is indeed very increased, indicates the extension of the time of work of district clinics.
 Emergency help can now be obtained before 22.00.
 In addition, the leadership of the regional Ministry of Health agreed with the Rostov State Medical University that interns and interns will come to the aid of the current doctors and medical assistants.
 This decision was made in order to increase the speed of medical services for the population.
 After all, ambulance crews and district therapists are struggling to cope with large flows of patients.
 Polyclinics of the Krasnodar Territory also switched to enhanced operation.
 In the cities and villages of Kuban, the situation with the incidence of influenza also remains very serious.
 Although the regional authorities have not yet announced an epidemic, nevertheless, deaths also occur in the Krasnodar Territory.
 One of the first victims of the deadly flu in the Krasnodar Territory was a pregnant woman from a small Armavir.
 In late January, she was to give birth to a child.
 According to representatives of the regional medical department, the woman herself repeatedly refused to go to the hospital.
 On the other hand, the relatives of the deceased tell reporters that, on the contrary, medical facilities did not accept her.
 Krasnodar Region Health Minister Yevgeny Filippov claims that 40% of the population received flu vaccinations in the region and, like his Rostov colleague Tatyana Bykovskaya, stresses that in no case should you resort to self-treatment.
 The situation in neighboring Adygea, where about a thousand people got the flu, is no easier.
 The number of vaccinated, judging by the publications in the press, is less here than in the Krasnodar Territory - 25% of the population of the republic received vaccinations.
 The Adygea Health Minister Rustem Meretukov claims that it is premature to talk about the swine flu epidemic in the republic.
 But here, as well as in other regions of the South of Russia, hospitals are forced to open additional chambers - there are not enough places for all incoming patients with influenza and ARVI.
 In the Volgograd region, more than 30% of the population was vaccinated.
 However, here, as Anatoly Sebelev, deputy chairman of the oblast health committee, notes, swine flu is diagnosed in 75% of cases.